1992 WFA Cup final

 The 1992 WFA Cup Final was the 22nd final of the WFA Cup, England's primary cup competition for women's football teams.
 The showpiece event was played under the auspices of the Women's Football Association (WFA).
+Doncaster Belles and Red Star Southampton contested the match at the Prenton Park, the home stadium of Tranmere Rovers F.C. on 25 April 1992.
+Doncaster Belles ended up winning the game 4–0.